3 minute read

-Will edtech usage decline if educators return to traditional teaching methods they find more manageable and reliable?
-Or do educators want to deepen their reliance on edtech to support their productivity and pupils’ engagement?
+Will edtech usage decline over the years if educators return to traditional teaching methods they find more manageable and reliable?
+Or do educators want to deepen their reliance on edtech to support their productivity and students’ engagement?

 Move with the tech times